Reasons Why You Need a Hammock Camping Sleeping Pad for Your next Hammock Camping Trip

 Why use a hammock sleeping pad?

-A hammock sleeping pad that can fit inside your hammock will keep you warm underneath.
+A hammock sleeping pad that fits inside your hammock will keep you warm.
 It will even prevent you from experiencing cold-butt syndrome, which happens to hammock campers when their backside lacks the proper insulation against the cold air blowing under them.
 A sleeping pad with a sufficient R-value, like the KAMUI self-inflating sleeping pad in your hammock setup, is recommended.
 Be sure not to overinflate the pad so it can easily conform to the size of your hammock.

 How do you stay warm while sleeping in a hammock?